Building the Toolbox

 Who am I?

-I’m David Gane, a writer and educator from Saskatchewan, Canada.
-I’ve co-authored the internationally award-winning Shepherd and Wolfe young adult mystery series.
-I’ve been helping and supporting aspiring writers for over 15 years of experience as a writing coach and university instructor.
+I'm David Gane, a writer and educator from Saskatchewan, Canada.
+With my writing partner, I've co-authored the internationally award-winning Shepherd and Wolfe young adult mystery series.
+I hold a Master's in Fine Arts in screenwriting and have spent over a decade in both independent publishing and the film industry.

 My Writing Philosophy

-Here's the thing though—these are just the tools that work for me.
+These are just the tools that work for me.
 I've tried to make them useful for others, but we're all built differently and come at writing from different angles.
 There are lots of great approaches out there that didn't work for me, but they might be perfect for you.

 Think of this toolbox as one more data point in your writing journey.
 Take what works, leave what doesn't.
 There's no single right way to write.